matrix-org/matrix-spec-proposals/proposals/3283-enable_set_displayname-capabilities.md

 Whether users can change the 3PIDs associated with their accounts (email address and msisdn).
+Useful when provisioning users based on the contents of a third-party directory.

 ## Client recommendations
 When presenting profile settings, clients should use capabilities in order to display the correct UI.